 The Wright Profemur Total Hip System includes the Conserve Plus Cup, the Conserve Total Femoral Head, the Wright Modular Femoral Neck, and the Profemur E Cementless Stem.
-The Wright Profemur Total Hip System should provide surgeons with a modular approach to total hip arthroplasty.
-This means the neck of the implant is modular, and can be adjusted for length, which should aid in matching implants to host bone, and allow soft tissue balancing and restoration of the hip joint center of rotation.
+The Wright Profemur Total Hip System was designed to provide surgeons with a modular approach to total hip replacement.
+This means the neck of the implant can be adjusted for length, which should aid in matching implants to the recipient’s bone and help restore the center of rotation to the hip joint.

 Wright hip implant failure symptoms include: